rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/create-nocode-vision.md

 ## Capture images

-Next, you need to either load images to train your AI model, or you must capture images from the Eye SoM.
-For this Quickstart Guide, we'll capture images.
+Next, you must either load images or capture images for training your AI model.
+To capture images with the Eye SoM of your devkit, do the following:

-1. Choose the **Capture Images** link under **Capture images from your device to use as training data**.
-Alternatively, you can choose **+Capture Images** from the menu near the top of the page.
+1. On your vision project page, click **Capture images** under **Capture images from your device to use as training data**.
+Alternatively, you can choose **+ Capture images** from the menu near the top of the page.

-2. In the pane that appears on the right side of the window, select **View device stream**.
-A tab appears in your browser that shows the device's input video stream.
+1. In the **Image capture** window, select **View device stream** to view the Eye SoM video stream.

-3. Ensure that your Eye SOM camera is correctly aligned to take the training pictures.
-If the camera isn't aligned properly, make adjustments until you are satisfied.
+1. Check the video stream to ensure that your Eye SoM camera is correctly aligned to take the training pictures.
+Make adjustments as necessary.

-4. Close the new browser tab and switch back to the tab containing your AED session.
-5. Select the **Take Photo** button.
+1. In the **Image capture** window, click **Take photo**.

 ![capture_images](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/article_images/no_code_vision_capture_images.png)

 At this point, you can continue to take photos if you need more.
 For example, if your project monitors a store shelf stocked with products and sends a notification when the shelf needs restocking, you'll need a photo of the empty shelf, one of a fully stocked shelf, and several pictures of the shelf stocked to varying degrees.

-When you have enough photos, choose the **Close** button.
+When you have enough photos, click **Close**.

 ## Label the images

-For the AI to process the photos, you must label them with tags.
+Before training your model, add labels to your images.

-1. From **Label images and train model iteration**, select **Open project in Custom Vision**.
-Custom Vision pops up in a new browser tab.
+1. Under **Label images and train a model iteration**, select **Open project in Custom Vision**.

     ![label_and_train](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/article_images/no_code_vision_label_and_train.png)

-1. Select the one or more of the images that you captured.
+1. On the **Custom Vision** page, select one or more of your unlabeled images.

-1. Near the top of the new browser tab, click the **Tag images** option.
+1. Near the top of the page, click **Tag images**.

-1. In the **Image Tagging** dialog box that appears, enter a label for the image or images.
-For example, if you were creating an AI that would notify you when a store shelf needs restocking, you would select a photo of an empty shelf and then add the tag "Empty Shelf" to it.
-You might also add a tag that says "Full Shelf" to a photo of the fully-stocked shelf.
+1. In the **Image Tagging** dialog box, enter a label for each selected image.
+For example, if you were creating a vision solution that would notify you when a store shelf needs restocking, add the tag "Empty Shelf" to images of empty shelves, and add the tag "Full Shelf" to images of fully-stocked shelves.

-1. After adding a tag to an image, choose **Save and Close**.
+1. After labeling your images, click **Save and Close**.

 ## Train your model

-After your images are labeled, you must train your AI model.
-To do so, click the **Train** button near the top of the browser tab.
-This may take a while if your image set is extremely large.
+After your images are labeled, you are ready to train your AI model.
+To do so, click **Train** near the top of the page.
+Training may take a while if your image set is extremely large.

 When the training has completed, you'll see the results.
 If you are satisfied, close Custom Vision by closing the browser tab.
-Select the **Azure Developer Portal** browser tab to continue.

 ## Deploy Your AI Model

-Near the bottom of the **Azure Developer Portal** browser tab, you'll find the **Deploy Model** option.
-Click that to deploy your model.
+On your vision project page in the Azure Edge Devices portal, click **Deploy Model** to deploy your model.

 ![deploy_model](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/article_images/no_code_vision_deploy_model.png)

 ## Next Steps

-In this Quickstart Guide, you created a Vision project for your Eye SOM.
-You took pictures and used that input data to train your AI model.
-Finally, you deployed it to your Eye SOM.
-Next, try the [Quickstart Guide for the Ear SOM to create a speech solution](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/nocode-speech.md).
+In this quickstart guide, you created a no-code vision solution for your Project Santa Cruz Development Kit.
+You collected and labeled images, which were used to train your AI model.
+Finally, you deployed the model to your devkit.
+Next, create a [no-code speech solution](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/nocode-speech.md).